revs87/imhere-cmp/README.md

 We would appreciate your feedback on Compose/Web and Kotlin/Wasm in the public Slack channel [#compose-web](https://slack-chats.kotlinlang.org/c/compose-web).
 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

+You can only compile the Desktop app part by running the `:composeApp:compileKotlinDesktop` Gradle task.

-You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.
+You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun`.